AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49898-products-grid-throws-exception-when-special-price-of-bundled-product-exceeds-1000.md

 <u>Expected results</u>:

-* User should be able to filter/see the bundled product with the special price.
+* User is able to filter/see the bundled product with the special price.
 * Special price is shown as a percentage for bundled products and as price for other product types.

 <u>Actual results</u>: